NBS Parents / Caregivers

 What is Newborn Screening?

 Blood: Newborn blood screening is designed to test drops of your baby’s blood for heritable disorders that would result in disability or death.
 Many of these are metabolic disorders (often called "inborn errors of metabolism") that interfere with the body's use of nutrients to maintain healthy tissues and produce energy.
-Other genetic disorders that blood screening can detect include problems with hormones, the immune system, or hemoglobin in the blood.
+Other genetic disorders that blood screening can detect include problems with hormones, the immune system, and hemoglobin in the blood.

 Hearing: Most babies do not have hearing loss, but it is important to test as early as possible.
 Early testing allows for early treatment if hearing loss is detected.
 Early treatment can provide earlier sound stimulation for your baby’s brain, which can lead to better hearing outcomes throughout his or her life.